27thLiz/sauerbraten-skinchanger/README.md

 # sauerbraten-skinchanger

 Script to change the skins of sauerbraten playermodels on the fly.
-Currently only supports snout.
-If anyone has nice colored skins for Inky/Fixit/Cpt feel free to ping me.
+Currently only supports snout and ogro.
+Ping me or open an Issue if you want your favorite skins added.

 Inspired and made possible by the awesome work of Salatiel and his [Skin-Colorizer](https://github.com/SalatielSauer/Sauer-Skin-Colorizer).